Not Every Water Conference Is Worth Attending. Here's How to Tell the Difference.

 There are dozens of water industry conferences every year.
 Most aren't worth your time or your budget.
 Which ones to actually attend, and how to work them.

-Early in my time building a water technology company, I attended every conference I could find.
+Early in my career investing in & building early stage water tech companies, I attended every conference I could find.
 The logic seemed sound: more exposure, more conversations, more relationships.
-What I discovered, after two or three years of this, was that conference ROI varies enormously, and that the calculus for which events are worth attending is different depending on whether you are a utility, a technology company, or an investor.
+But what I discovered after two or three years of this was that conference ROI varies enormously, and that the calculus for which events are worth attending is different depending on whether you are a utility, a technology company, or an investor.

 The major events and who they are for